algolia/shipjs/website/guide/getting-started.md

 This guide is based on CircleCI.
 It may be done similarly on other CI services.

+If you are using GitHub Actions, you can jump to [Setup GitHub Actions](./getting-started.html#setup-github-actions).

 A minimal `.circleci/config.yml` looks like the following:

 ```yaml